microsoft/onnxruntime/README.md

 **ONNX Runtime** is a performance-focused inference engine for ONNX (Open Neural Network Exchange) models.

-Models trained with Tensorflow, Keras, PyTorch, scikit-learn, CoreML, and other popular [supported training frameworks](https://github.com/onnx/tutorials#converting-to-onnx-format) can be converted to the standard [ONNX](https://onnx.ai) format, providing framework interoperability and helping to maximize the reach of hardware optimization investments.
+Models in the Tensorflow, Keras, PyTorch, scikit-learn, CoreML, and other popular [supported formats](https://github.com/onnx/tutorials#converting-to-onnx-format) can be converted to the standard [ONNX](https://onnx.ai) format, providing framework interoperability and helping to maximize the reach of hardware optimization investments.
 This provides a solution for systems to integrate a single inference engine to support models trained from a variety of frameworks, while taking advantage of specific hardware accelerators where available.

 ONNX Runtime was designed with a focus on performance and scalability in order to support heavy workloads in high-scale production scenarios.
 It also has extensibility options for compatibility with emerging hardware developments.

-ONNX Runtime stays up to date with the ONNX standard and supports all operators from the ONNX v1.2+ spec with both forwards and backwards compatibility.
+ONNX Runtime stays up to date with the ONNX standard and supports all operators from the ONNX v1.2+ spec and is backwards compatible with older versions.
 Please refer to [this page](docs/Versioning.md) for ONNX opset compatibility details.